Medicaid Benefits for Long Term Care Nursing Home Costs

 In Florida, Medicaid eligibility for long-term nursing home care is based on the assets and income of the Medicaid applicant, as well as the assets and income of the Medicaid applicant's spouse.
 If the Medicaid applicant or spouse has excess assets, many legal steps may be available to allow the applicant to become Medicaid-eligible without spending all funds on the nursing home!

-Call our elder law attorneys for a consultation.
+Call our Florida elder law attorneys for a consultation.
 With our help, you may be able to preserve assets and save thousands of your hard-earned dollars.

 CAUTION: Medicaid eligibility criteria for nursing home long-term care are complex and change frequently.
 An improperly filed application may result in denial of benefits.
 Consult with The Karp Law Firm.
 Our Florida elder law attorneys are knowledgeable in Medicaid law and the legal implications of transfers.

-Here's a brief summary of Medicaid eligibility requirements for long-term nursing home care.
-These requirements are effective as of July 1, 2009.
+Here’s a brief summary of Medicaid eligibility requirements for long-term nursing home care.

 The Medicaid applicant must be a citizen or resident alien of the U.S., and must have medical needs requiring nursing home placement, or must be physically or cognitively impaired to the degree that nursing home placement is required.